 When Jennifer isn't lurking in the sample rack - you'll find her pouring over the latest industry trends, figures, campaigns and guerrillas [advertising, not Primates].
 Inspired by the curiosity of her three boys and her husband Will's rock star musings, it's only on the crystal ski slopes in NY that her body gets to catch up with the pace of her creativity.

 After a good gallop across the countryside on her horse, Megan can be found putting her creativity and multitasking abilities to work in the office.
 A stickler for making things happen accurately and on time, the only place she lets things slide is at home.
 You might hear Megan's voice when you give us a call, but be warned, if you ask about her horse you're in for at least a half hour conversation.

 John came to us with not just a love of design and abundant enthusiasm, but a genuine enjoyment of nature and biology.
 He's known in the Rochester NY community for his involvement in citywide improvement projects and art shows featuring his work.
 Often seen taking photos of the interesting textures and species of wood in the shop, he happily embraced the graphic design responsibilities in our marketing department and has made it his mission to let the world know the story of the people and the products of our company - while helping keep the beard quota up, of course.
-We say all of this, but he readily admits to understanding that he is just the driver of a cute Boston Terrier named Phineas, who we all love having in the office.

 Karen has been a vital member of our community for 20 years.
 She's now in retirement (for the second time as she spent a few days a week during her initial 'retirement' continuing to help out in our finance department).
 While she tries to project the personality of a pit bull, once you get to know her she's actually all warm & fuzzy.
 Grandchildren, amateur dramatics, boating, her duties as a Rotarian and several new volunteer positions keep her busy these days.